1jour1vin

 Guide Hachette des vins

-With its dark, brilliant garnet color, the presentation is all the more impressive when accompanied by a stunningly complex bouquet combining spicy and toasted notes, sandalwood, licorice, and red and black fruits.
-Supple and fresh on the attack, full-bodied, smooth, very fleshy, backed by exquisitely velvety tannins, the palate stretches out into an incredibly long finish, with spices and fireplace embers.
-A great, very great, classic in the timeless sense of the word.
-2030-2040
+With its deep, brilliant garnet color, the wine makes an even more impressive impression thanks to its stunningly complex bouquet, which combines spicy and toasty notes with sandalwood, licorice, and red and black fruits.
+Supple and fresh on the attack, full-bodied, smooth, and very rich, supported by exquisitely velvety tannins, the palate lingers into an incredibly long finish, with notes of spice and a warm, hearth-like quality.
+A great, truly great classic, in the timeless sense of the word.
+2030–2040

 Gault & Millau Wine Guide